InCar/ali-mns/README.md

         PollingWaitSeconds: 0
     }).then(console.log, console.log);

-If a mq with same name exists, calling createP will succeed only when all of the mq variables are all same.
+If a mq with same name exists, calling createP will succeed only when all of the mq attributes are all same.
-Any mismatched variables will cause an "exists already" failure.
+Any mismatched attributes will cause an "QueueAlreadyExist" failure.

 ##mqs.deleteP(name)
 Delete an mq.